Victorian Railways R class: Production

-An order for 20 locomotives was placed with the VR's Newport Workshops in 1946, but remained unfulfilled for years as shortages of steel and manpower saw other projects (such as the overhaul of badly run-down infrastructure and the building of extra X class goods locomotives) given precedence.
+An order for 20 locomotives was placed with the VR's Newport Workshops in 1946, but remained unfulfilled for years, because shortages of steel and manpower saw other projects given precedence, such as the overhaul of badly run-down infrastructure and the building of extra X class goods locomotives.

 By the late 1940s, the A2 class was at the end of its life, and new motive power was desperately required.
-Australian Federal Government restrictions on the availability of US dollars (designed to favour trade within the British Empire) precluded the VR from purchasing American diesel-electric locomotives.
+Australian Federal Government restrictions on the availability of US dollars, designed to favour trade within the British Empire, precluded the VR from purchasing American diesel-electric locomotives.
 The VR broke with a long-standing policy of in-house steam locomotive construction and called for tenders to construct an additional 50 R class.
 The contract was awarded to North British Locomotive Company of Glasgow, Scotland on 21 September 1949.
-The order was increased to 70 on 12 January 1950 with the cancellation of the original order of 20 locomotives from VR's Newport Workshops.
-Parts manufactured for the Newport order were used to complete the NBL-built locomotives.
+On 12 January 1950, the order was increased to 70, with the cancellation of the original order of 20 of the locomotives from VR's Newport Workshops.
+Parts manufactured for the Newport order were used to complete the North British-built locomotives.

-Further delays were experienced once the locomotives finally arrived from May 1951 onwards.
-Corrosion had already set in during their sea voyage as deck cargo from Scotland to Australia, and there were numerous manufacturing defects requiring rectification.
-R 703 was the first of the class in service, on 27 June 1951, and the last of the fleet R 769 did not enter service until 23 September 1953.
+Further delays were experienced after the locomotives began arriving in May 1951.
+Corrosion had already set in during their sea voyage from Scotland to Australia as deck cargo, and there were numerous manufacturing defects requiring rectification.
+R 703 was the first of the class in service, on 27 June 1951, and the last of the fleet, R 769, did not enter service until 23 September 1953.